cybergu0ck/notes/engineering/software-engineering/version-control/git/08-merging.md

    git rebase <target-branch> #git rebase main
    ```

-1. If any merge conflicts occur, resolve them like resolving any other merge conflict.
+1. If any merge conflicts occur, resolve them like resolving any other merge conflict (Below in this note).

-> See merge notes below

 <br>
 <br>